FajarY/Programming-Problems/Cyber-Security/Reverse-Engineering/2_UnityGameReverseEngineeringZero/README.md

     - I've learn some pretty basic things about reverse engineering and how to modify the binaries.
 Turns out its quite easy to reverse engineer a unity game, even if its backend is il2cpp.
 But of course if it is obfuscated, it will be pretty hard to analyze what the fuction does.

 - Screenshots
     - I've reverse engineered my favorite offline game.
-With respect of the game developers i will the details on how to reverse engineered it, just the screenshots of what the compiled reverse engineered app looked like.
+With respect of the game developers i will not show the details on how to reverse engineered it, just the screenshots of what the compiled reverse engineered app looked like, and also some short example.
     - ![Game Screenshot](./0.jpg)
     - But i could show just one example of changing the binaries
     - ![Binary Changing](./1.png)